AndrewSkrypov/RecieptSplit/README.md

 ---

 ### In the plans:
-- Connecting the PostgreSQL database.
-The database has been prepared, and a separate server has been written for interaction.
 - Integration of payment systems SBP, QR...
 - Storing the history of orders and users in the database